 - 1. Explain different types of reading techniques with examples. - 2.
 Discuss the benefits of skimming and scanning in academic reading. - 3.
 How does intensive reading help in learning complex subjects? - 4.
 Compare and contrast extensive reading and intensive reading. - 5.
 How can students develop better reading habits? - 6.
 Explain the role of reading skills in professional life. - 7.
-How can reading comprehension be improved?
+How can reading skills be improved?
 Discuss strategies. - 8.
 What are the challenges of reading difficult texts, and how can they be overcome? - 9.
 Discuss how technology has changed reading habits. - 10.
 Why is critical reading important, and how can it be developed?

-Module 4 LISTENING AND SPEAKING SKILLS
+MODULE 4 LISTENING SKILLS